 The towers will provide the necessary equipment to support a truss rig in venues where flying points are either not strong enough, or not in the right place.
 Each tower is capable of lifting 2 tons to a maximum height of 33 feet.
-The 2 tons weight must include the self weight of the truss rig and the motors.
+The 2 ton weight must include the self-weight of the truss rig and motors.
 The truss rig is raised and lowered by means of electric chain hoists.
 The motor is rigged in the truss and works in double fall due

 to the chain being passed over the roller beam at the top of the tower.
 The motor is then connected onto the other side of the sleeve block.

 Listed below is a brief description of the parts which make up a 12“ ground support tower.The base of the tower has 4 screw jack assemblies with 6“ diameter foot pads, which are adjustable to enable leveling of the tower.
 The base also incorporates 4 ball casters, which allow the entire rig to be accurately positioned before the tower is raised.
 Once the tower system is ready to be raised, all screw jacks must be adjusted evenly and must take the load off the ball casters.